MicrosoftDocs/fabric-docs/docs/real-time-analytics/data-management.md

 The retention policy controls the mechanism that automatically removes data from tables or [materialized views](/azure/data-explorer/kusto/management/materialized-views/materialized-view-overview?context=/fabric/context/context&pivots=fabric).

-For more information, see [Change the data retention policy](data-retention-policy.md).
+For more information, see [Set a data retention policy](data-retention-policy.md).

 ## Caching policy

-The cache policy allows you to prioritize which data should be cached.
-You can differentiate between hot data cache and cold data cache.
-Hot data is kept in local SSD storage for faster query performance, while cold data is stored in reliable storage.
-The availability of data in hot cache increases query performance but also storage costs.
+The caching policy allows to you to choose which data should be cached and kept in local SSD storage.

-For more information, see [Change the caching policy](cache-policy.md).
+For more information, see [Set a caching policy](cache-policy.md).

 ## One logical copy